 Then my parents gave me this book about UFOs (in Finnish, called Katoavatko ufot?, by Ursa, the Finnish astronomical society).
 It went through alleged case after alleged case and… there was nothing to them.
 As the slightly ambiguous title seems to imply, the whole phenomenon basically vanished when looked at more closely.
 Proven hoaxes, known rocket launches, “abductees” only “remembering” anything after hypnosis, everyone seeing saucer-shaped objects after the term “flying saucer” was introduced after a sighting where the objects were not saucer-shaped, people even thinking the freaking Moon was a thing close by following them… Oh, and as for that fast-moving object chased by a pilot in the documentary, it was either in this book or elsewhere that I read about a similar case, which may have been the same one, where the pilot was probably trying to follow a bright star.
 After all that other stuff, it didn’t sound surprising.

 But wait.
 Why did I believe all of those explanations?
 Don’t they sound even more unbelievable?
 Isn’t it just like the cartoon caricature of scientists seeing a spacecraft with aliens inside and saying it must be swamp gas?
 Not really, I must say, not when you read all the details, but suppose someone didn’t trust the writers?
+Or simply hadn’t read all of that and gained that information before forming their opinion?
 This is just the point I’m making in this article.
 Back then, a big part of why I believed it was probably my faith in science.
 I just assumed that if scientists asserted confidently they knew how things worked, you could trust them.

 Well, at a guess, I was like ten years old then.
 But really… don’t a lot of anti-superstitious people think like that all their lives?
 You just dismiss certain kind of things out of hand, regardless of the evidence, because it doesn’t fit (your idea of) what science says.
 Witnesses must be delusional, evidence must be fake.